-The Council has approved and adopted a Code of Corporate Governance which is consistent with the principles and reflects the requirements outlined in the 2016 CIPFA/SOLACE Framework, 'Delivering Good Governance in Local Government'.
-This statement explains how the Council has complied with the code and also meets the requirements of Accounts and Audit (England) Regulations 2015, which requires all relevant bodies to prepare an annual governance statement.
+The Council has approved and adopted a Code of Corporate Governance which is consistent with the principles and reflects the requirements outlined in the 2016 Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives (SOLACE) Framework, 'Delivering Good Governance in Local Government'.
+This statement explains how the Council has complied with the Framework and also meets the requirements of Accounts and Audit (England) Regulations 2015, which requires all relevant bodies to prepare an annual governance statement.
 This is currently being updated as part of the rewriting of the Constitution.